 He joined the faculty of the University of Michigan's School of Music in 1973, was named the Ross Lee Finney Distinguished University Professor of Composition in 1994, and retired in 2008 after 35 years.

 Bolcom won the Pulitzer Prize for music in 1988 for 12 New Etudes for Piano, and his setting of William Blake's Songs of Innocence and Songs of Experience on the Naxos label won four Grammy Awards in 2005.

 As a pianist Bolcom has performed and recorded his own work frequently in collaboration with his wife and musical partner, mezzo-soprano Joan Morris.
 Their primary specialties in both concerts and recordings are cabaret songs [written with Joan Morris's voice in mind], show tunes, and American popular songs of the 20th century.
 They have recorded 25 albums together – Autumn Leaves was released in 2015.

-As a composer, Bolcom has written four violin sonatas; nine symphonies; four operas (McTeague, A View from the Bridge, A Wedding, and Dinner at Eight), plus several musical theater operas; eleven string quartets; two film scores (Hester Street and Illuminata); incidental music for stage plays, including Arthur Miller's Broken Glass; fanfares and occasional pieces; and an extensive catalogue of chamber, choral, and vocal works.
+As a composer, Bolcom has written four violin sonatas; nine symphonies; four operas (McTeague, A View from the Bridge, A Wedding, and Dinner at Eight), plus several musical theater operas; twelve string quartets; two film scores (Hester Street and Illuminata); incidental music for stage plays, including Arthur Miller's Broken Glass; fanfares and occasional pieces; and an extensive catalogue of chamber, choral, and vocal works.
 McTeague, A View from the Bridge, and A Wedding were commissioned by and premiered at the Lyric Opera of Chicago.
-Dinner at Eight premiered at Minnesota Opera in March 2017 to great acclaim.
-The University of Michigan School of Music, Theatre and Dance Opera Department will mount four performances of it in November 2017 in Ann Arbor, Michigan, and the Wexford Festival Opera presented five performances in October and November 2018.
+Dinner at Eight was commissioned by and premiered at Minnesota Opera.
+The University of Michigan School of Music, Theatre and Dance Opera Department mounted four performances of it in November 2017 in Ann Arbor, Michigan, and the Wexford Festival Opera presented five performances in October and November 2018.
 A November 3, 2018, radio broadcast in Ireland with streaming across Europe will be followed by a rebroadcast on BBC Radio 3 in the U.K. in March 2019.